20 IoT security solutions for 2022 and beyond

 A managed service designed to secure entire fleets of IoT devices, AWS IoT Device Defender constantly monitors IoT configurations like device identity verification, authorization, and data encryption against IoT security best practices.
 It also looks for devices that deviate from security metrics and sends out alerts if it notices any suspicious changes or security incidents.

-A fully managed IoT solution, Cloud IoT Core includes several security features to ensure data protection at the device and cloud level, such as per-device public/private key authentication, support to rotate device keys, and API access that’s controlled by Identity and Access Management (IAM) roles and permissions.
+Cloud IoT Core, a fully managed IoT solution compatible with global deployments, includes several security features to ensure data protection at the device and cloud level.
+Features include per-device public/private key authentication, support to rotate device keys, and API access that’s controlled by Identity and Access Management (IAM) roles and permissions.

 Created by Fortinet, FortiNAC provides network access control for IoT deployments.
 The tool prioritizes network visibility, letting network owners see every device as it joins the network and control where it can go and what information it can access.
 FortiNAC generates automated responses to notify operators within seconds if there’s a problem with a device or a perceived threat.